-To become certified technicians, certified engineering technologists or applied science technologists, applicants must have two years of work experience in their chosen discipline at the level at which certification is sought.
+To become Certified Technicians or Certified Engineering Technologists, applicants must have two years of work experience in their chosen discipline at the level at which certification is sought.
 Volunteer work will be considered.
 OACETT normally requires one of those years to be acquired in Canada to ensure that the applicants are familiar with local codes, practices and standards.
-Members may be given credit and have their Canadian experience requirement reduced for courses taken in applicable codes, or regulations such as the Ontario Building Code or Ontario Electrical Code.
+Members may be given credit and have their Canadian experience requirement reduced for courses taken in applicable codes, or regulations such as the Ontario Building Code or Ontario Electrical Code up to a maximum of six months.

-Co-op experience while attending a post-secondary engineering or applied science technology program may be credited at 50% of the time worked up to a maximum of six months.
+Co-op experience while attending a post secondary engineering or applied science technology program may be credited at 50% of the time worked up to a maximum of six months.
+Up to one full year may be credited if an applicant attended or is attending a nationally accredited program or, if the applicant's supervisor during the co-op placement is a certified member of OACETT or a licenced professional such as a P.Eng, OAA, P.GEO, or O.L.S.